splitscale/smochie/README.md

-# configs
+# Configs
-Enforse standard formatting
+Enforse standard formatting using this configurations repo